 The main aim of the survey is to explore the needs, challenges, and priorities of parents and children during the current COVID-19 pandemic, and to identify the most important lessons and takeaways from this experience to help guide future educational planning and design in the region.
-The opt-in survey, which is running throughout May, has been widely disseminated online (on our website, and via email and social media) in both English and Arabic versions, through the multiple networks and partners of the UNESCO Regional Bureau for Education in the Arab States.
+The opt-in survey, running throughout May, has been widely disseminated online (on our website, and via email and social media) in both English and Arabic versions, through the multiple networks and partners of the UNESCO Regional Bureau for Education in the Arab States.
 Over 750 responses to the survey have been garnered from more than 18 Arab countries (see chart); with almost half of these responses from Lebanon, Syria, Egypt, Jordan, and Kuwait combined, and the other half dispersed across the remaining Arab countries.
 While this was an exploratory survey, the response rate thus far suggests that this online, opt-in survey format has provided a much-needed platform for parents to voice their concerns and share their experiences during these critical times of transformative change in the region and the world.

 Chart 1: Overview of Response Rate per Arab Country (as of May 20, 2020)

-The data generated thus far provides important insight into what parents and students are thinking about remote learning and how they assess their experience with it.
+The data generated by May 20 provides important insight into what parents and students are thinking about remote learning and how they assess their experience with it.
 (These are initial findings; a deeper data analysis will not be possible until all responses have been gathered.)
 One of the main recurring issues that was raised amongst parents who reported that their children are utilizing online learning platforms was the difficulty of securing good internet access at home.
 The data indicated that such difficulty was faced both in terms of availability of infrastructure and connection, as well as the sufficiency of the limited quota for such extensive daily usage.
 Many respondents called for the provision of free or facilitated internet access to households during these times of remote learning.
 Some also raised the need for the government to provide free access to a homeschooling curriculum and supplementary material and tools that can offer guidance and assistance to both students and their parents, especially for poor households or for public schools that might not have internet access or the digital tools (such as Edmodo, Zoom, Socrative, or Google Classrooms) necessary for adequate online learning.

 Other challenges facing families with regard to remote learning and home study range from the technical to the practical.
 Over 60 percent of responding parents thus far report that their children have too many distractions at home and so have difficulty keeping a regular study schedule.
 In terms of the user friendliness of remote learning, just 30 percent of parents report that their children are capable of using an online platform, by, for example, coordinating timings and classes, and maintaining concentration.
 Many respondents emphasize the need to benefit from technology for more timely and efficient feedback to students so they can better evaluate and regulate their learning.
 Others also call to simplify lessons and reduce online classes so that students are not overwhelmed.
-Lack of access to good educational online resources in the Arabic language was thus-far raised by 15 percent of respondents.
+Lack of access to good educational online resources in the Arabic language was raised by 15 percent of respondents.